FStarLang/FStar/INSTALL.md

         $ make ocaml

-2. On windows, close all instances of fstar.exe, e.g. your F* IDE, becuase this step will overwrite fstar.exe.
+2. On windows, close all instances of fstar.exe, e.g. your F* IDE, because this step will overwrite fstar.exe.
 Then run the following commands in `src/ocaml-output`:

         $ make parser
         $ make